Cosmian/cosmian_ai_backend/app/README.md

 ### RAG documentary bases

-This section allows you to define a list of RAG (Retrieval-Augmented Generation) documentary bases to be created.
+This section enables you to define a list of Retrieval-Augmented Generation (RAG) documentary bases to be created.

+In this Flask application example, we have chosen to use the Chroma document store along with the "sentence-transformers/all-MiniLM-L12-v2" model as the default sentence transformer.
+These choices can be modified by building your own Flask application based on this example.

+However, from this flask application, you have the flexibility to configure the documentary bases you wish to set up and specify the model to be used for final inference.
+This allows you to tailor the application to your specific needs.

-Each documentary base should include the following fiel
+Each documentary base should include the following fields:

 - `name`: display name of the documentary base